navyasajjan/Ben-s-Pizzeria-Power-Bi-Dashboard/README.md

 <P>
   <h3>Data Set Info:</h3>
   <P>
     The data for this project contains multiple tables containing information on customers, orders, inventory, ingredients, staff and more.
-All the data sets can be downloaded     on my SQL - Project repository at this <a href="https://github.com/luisosorio3214/SQL-Projects/tree/main/Ben's%20Pizzeria/Data">link.</a>
   </p>

   <h3>Data Model:</h3>